Getting Around by Train

 The Japan Rail pass is valid on all JR line services.
 For more information call the English information telephone line 03 3423 0111.
 The Japan Rail pass is not valid on the subway lines or private lines.

 If you plan to make extensive use of the TRTA subway lines various discount tickets are available.
-One day open tickets can be purchased for 710 yen.
+One day open tickets can be purchased for 750 yen for adults and 370 yen for children.
 There are also “12 rides for the price of 10” tickets (valid on weekdays 10:00 am to 4:00 pm) and “14 rides for the price of ten” tickets (valid on weekends).
 Further details and a map can be obtained from the subway information desks located in Ginza, Shinjuku, Nihmbashi and Otemachi Subway stations.

-For 1580 yen, “One Day Tokyo Combination” tickets entitle you to one day’s use of the subway system in conjunction with TOEI buses and JR lines in the Tokyo Metropolitan area.
+For 1590 yen and 800 yen for children, “One Day Tokyo Combination” tickets entitle you to one day’s use of the subway system in conjunction with TOEI buses and JR lines in the Tokyo Metropolitan area.
 Tickets can be bought from most subway and JR stations.

 Finally, don’t get caught out!
 Trains stop surprisingly early – around midnight on most lines!
 (First train approximately 5 am).